MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab01_Configure_Field_Service.md

 ## Exercise 3 - Create Products

+When onsite workers are servicing customers, they will often be installing, or replacing parts on different machines.
+Contoso wants to be able to track the products being installed, as well as the different services an onsite worker might provide.
-In this exercise, you will adding products and services for use on work orders and add them to the price list.
+You will need to add different products and services to the Dynamics 365 Product Catalog to support this.

 ### Task 1 - Add Inventory Product